codepilotsf/ezpz-ui/src/routes/alert/+page.md

 <script>
 	import { Alert } from '$lib/ui';
 	import { IceCream } from 'lucide-svelte';
-	import Tables from './Tables.svelte';
+	import Table from '$lib/components/Table.svelte';
 </script>

 # Alert

 Alerts can be used to provide user feedback for things like successful operations and errors.
 By default, alerts are displayed at full-width.
 Use `bind:active` two-way binding so that the parent template can trigger an alert and the alert's close button can also close it.
 When using a scheme, an appropriate icon will be included when appropriate.

 ### Example